chuckcwh/react-native-boilerplate/Project-Initial-Setup.md

 # 1. change the name of the app by using grep & sed
 # 2. rename the file for ios/android by using find & mv
 # 3. rename package name by using grep & sed

+# install libraries
+yarn install
+cd ios && pod install # cocoapods should be installed

+# run the app on ios
+yarn ios
 ```

 ## 2. Firebase Setup